srpantoja/baseBDDJavaSelenium/Readme.md

 1. Open the project in your favorite IDE.
 2. Go to the `src/test/java/runners` package.
-3. Run the `TestRunner.java` file as a JUnit test.
+3. Run the `RunCucumberTest.java` file as a JUnit test.

 ## 🔧 How to Configure Properties